EngineerWAK/WMS_InfantryProgram/README.md

 v2.569_2022APR02_GitHub Exile Mod is fully compatible again<br/>
 v2.548a_2022MAR26_PreRelease on GitHub to try to get back some Exile Mod compatibility<br/>

-InfantryProgram (from the original name 3 years ago...) is a Dynamic AI/Mission system for Arma 3 dedicated servers.<br/>
+InfantryProgram (from the original name in February 2019) is a Dynamic AI/Mission system for Arma 3 dedicated servers.<br/>
 It used to run with Exile Mod but not anymore (It might be compatible again).<br/>
 It runs now on custom mpmission with CBA and ACE3.<br/>
 Note that the all system is not optimized for big servers with tons of players.<br/>